lambert/TTO/docs/homebrewing/blog/20220526/README.md

-# Hop growing experimet @ May 26th, 2022.
+# Hop growing experiment @ May 26th, 2022.

 The hops are doing well, both the Willamette